cxfriis/game/README.md

 > Azure Pipelines badge here

-## Capitalists
+# Capitalists

 ### Game Description
 Learn the rules of the Western world in this safe and realistic environment.

 The rules of Capitalism are simple:
-1. Take all the resources before anyone else can because you want to win (and who cares if everyone else has nothing to eat?)
+1. Take all the valuable resources before anyone else can because you want to win (and who cares if everyone else has nothing to eat?)
-2. Take more than you can realistically handle (to the point you've grown so large it is literally impossible manoeuvre)
+2. Take more than you can realistically handle (to the point you've grown so large it is literally impossible to manoeuvre)
 3. Competitors (no matter how small) are a threat and must be vanquished

-Warning:
+#### Warning
 Not all resources are assets (green squares and red squares).
 Some are liabilities (blue and grey squares).
-Side effects include death.
+Side effects may include death.

 ### Help
 For more information on this project, follow the link: